REAM-lab/switch/docs/Usage.md

 2. Navigate to the repository: `cd switch`.

-3. Create a Python virtual environment from where you'll run Switch: `conda create --name switch`.
+3. Create a Python virtual environment from where you'll run Switch: `conda create --name switch python=3.7`.

 4. Activate the newly created environment: `conda activate switch`.